Retirement is a time to put many worries behind you. Say goodbye to the rat race and hello to a life lived at your pace and on your schedule.

 Sell things on eBay and Amazon

-While $1 million might be a stretch for you, there is nothing stopping you from making extra cash each month by selling things online at sites such as eBay or Amazon.
-Most experts recommend starting by selling things around the home that you no longer want or need.
+Make extra cash each month by selling things online at sites such as eBay or Amazon.
+Most experts recommend starting by selling things from around your home that you no longer want or need.

 Once you make a few sales — and feel the accompanying thrill that goes with making relatively easy cash — educate yourself on additional ways to sell at eBay, Amazon and other sites.

-For more tips on making cash, check out “20 Ways to Make Extra Money in Retirement.”
+For more tips on making cash, check out “20 Surprising Things You Can Sell for Extra Money.”

 For a lot of workers, retirement is all about having your own schedule.
 Others simply loathe the daily commute or being stuck in a soul-stealing office for eight to 10 hours.